 The Load/The Millstone: His tendency to be an insatiable poon-hound with a planet-sized ego often causes things to go wrong for his colleagues.

-Made of Iron: Archer is incredibly tough, to the point that he survives a boat loaded with high explosives going up around him, multiple car crashes, getting shot six times "in the ten-ring" by his mother, and getting shot twelve times in the back.
+Made of Iron: Archer is incredibly tough, surviving among other things a boat loaded with high explosives going up around him, multiple car (and one spaceship) crashes, amateur brain surgery, six .44 Magnum rounds in the chest at point blank range, and getting shot twelve times in the back.